open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/browser.md

 ### Initialization and Configuration

-Create a empty file called `document-load.js` and add the following code to your html right before the body end tag:
+Create a empty file called `document-load.ts` or `document-load.js` (Based on if you are using typescript or javascript) and add the following code to your html right before the body end tag:

 {{< tabs TypeScript JavaScript >}}